-First-time Full- time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2021 cohort) 794 2363 54 Number of students in line a who applied for needbased financial aid 769 2119 40

-С Number of students in line b who were determined to have financial need 649 1816 32 D Number of students in line c who were awarded any financial aid 649 1816 32 E Number of students in line d who were awarded any need-based scholarship or grant aid 639 1619 26 F Number of students in line d who were awarded any need-based self-help aid 543 1544 25 First-time Full- time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad G Number of students in line d who were awarded any non-need-based scholarship or grant aid 25 120 4 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 402 1066 8 I On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 36.0% 37.0% 36.0% J The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 17,091 \$ 17,951 \$ 11,958 K Average need-based scholarship and grant award of those in line e \$ 11,904 \$ 13,346 \$ 8,350 L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$ 3,562 \$ 4,594 \$ 5,497 M Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$ 3,477 \$ 4,466 \$ 5,497
+Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2022 cohort) 577 2374 48 В Number of students in line a who applied for need-based financial aid 558 2052 34 С Number of students in line b who were determined to have financial need 430 1717 27 D Number of students in line c who were awarded any financial aid 430 1717 27 E Number of students in line d who were awarded any need-based scholarship or grant aid 429 1667 22 F Number of students in line d who were awarded any need-based self-help aid 343 1388 23 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 61 187 2 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 279 1068 4 I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 24% 24% 3% J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 18,607 \$ 19,428 \$ 15,101 K Average need-based scholarship and grant award of those in line e \$ 15,592 \$ 15,959 \$ 13,652

+Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$ 3,825 \$ 4,712 \$ 4,668 Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$ 3,477 \$ 4,539 \$ 4,538
-H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

-- Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
+Full-time First-time First-year Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 10 36 0 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 15,698 \$ 15,793 \$ 0 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 0 \$ 0 \$ 0
+Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 24 59 0 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 27,913 \$ 22,665 \$ 0 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 0 \$ 0 \$ 0